GUIDE: How I Started Cold Water Swimming

 The drop is where the cold blood in your extremities begins to be recirculated into the rest of your body.
 This cold blood will travel to your organs and your heart and cause your core temperature to drop very quickly.
 It can be unpleasant.
 It may not be safe for you to drive until you have recovered.
 Try get somewhere warm, have hot drinks and allow the shivering, shivering is helpful.
 Give yourself at least 30 minutes of rewarming, this is great if you are at a cold swimming lake with a café to meet other swimmers and chat before heading home for a warm shower and breakfast.

-I am not sure how much I will keep swimming when the water falls below 6degrees, if I stop enjoying it I won’t continue.
-I may stick to the sea on the south coast when I can.
+I do not have much experience swimming when the water falls below 6degrees, this is as cold as the sea gets where I swim.
 Below this temperature it can be dangerous and there is risk of cold-water injuries to extremities.
 Many swimmers use neoprene gloves, booties and hats.
 Be careful, listen to your body, but have fun!

 Finally, I am not sure why I am doing this each weekend.
 I enjoy a feeling of privilege experiencing the view of the water and the sky from the lake level and the bodily freedom of swimming under the clouds, especially when it is blustery.
 For me, it is the clear headed feeling on entering the water that I crave.
 Forcing my brain and body to accept the cold and enter the water despite it.
 I am interested in what makes other swimmers head to the shores in winter so please comment!